SnapLib/npm-fs/README.md

 ### npm package project rules, linting, and styles

-This project enforces certain linting rules enforced via [`tsc`][10] (the typescript compiler) [ESlint][11], and [EditorConfig][12] settings.
+This project enforces certain linting rules enforced via `tsc` (the typescript compiler) linting [`options`][10], [ESlint][11], and [EditorConfig][12] settings.
 The rules themselves may vary slightly depending on the context of the source code.
-For example, the compiler is set to enforce stricter linting (enforces more rules) when compiling as part of the build distributable process.
+For example, the typescript compiler is set to enforce stricter linting (enforces more rules) when compiling for the distributable build versus the dev build.

 The rules defined for eslint can be found in the root [`.eslintrc.json`][13] file.